-The fireplace has certainly changed since its original design so long ago.
-Improvements have been made since the primitive use of fire containing devices, one of the most recent of which being the factory built or prefabricated fireplace unit.
+The fireplace has certainly changed since its original design from so long ago.
+Improving fireplace parts is a constant project.
+Since the primitive use of fire containing devices, one of the most recent being the factory built or prefabricated fireplace unit.
 A prefabricated unit, or prefab, is made of metal instead of brick or other masonry materials.
-A prefab uses insulation, pipes which are cooled by air, and blowers to move the heated air around the house.
+A prefab uses insulating pipes which are made by cooling air, and blowers to move the warm air around the house.

 These systems are very sophisticated and manufactured and listed for use as a unit.
-Each part is approved by the Underwriters Laboratory to be used in a certain way under certain conditions with other parts that make up the unit.
+Each part is approved by the Underwriters Laboratory to be used in a certain way under certain conditions with parts that make up the unit.
 A prefab doesn’t require a cement base for a foundation like a masonry unit due to how much lighter the prefab is.
 These systems have either cooling spaces in which air pockets act as insulation or actual insulation which allows the units to be closer to combustibles than would be otherwise.